 2. Less dry indoor air in the winter means fewer symptoms for those with allergies, asthma and other respiratory conditions.

-3. Reduces static electricity meaning less shocks and static cling.
+3. Reduces static electricity meaning fewer shocks, static hair and static cling.

 4. Helps preserve wood and paper materials in your home.
-This includes wood furniture and hardwood floors which can shrink due to low humidity.
-Humidity regulation also benefits wallpaper, paint and the structure of your home.
+This includes wood furniture and hardwood floors which shrink and warp with low indoor humidity.
+Humidity regulation also benefits wallpaper, painted surfaces and the structure of your home.

-5. Humidity control also reduces the risk of infection and helps prevent viruses and germs from spreading indoors.
+5. Humidity control reduces the risk of infection and helps prevent viruses from spreading indoors.
 Humidifiers help prevent illness because moisture in the air makes it harder for bacteria and viruses to travel and spread indoors.

 6. Better sleep!
-Added moisture can also help alleviate snoring.
+The added moisture can also help alleviate snoring.
 And, it simply makes your sleeping environment more comfortable.

 7. Humidification can help you save money on utility bills.
 Higher indoor humidity means it feels warmer and you won’t have to set the heat as high, saving money and energy.

-This also helps prevent infection and illness.
-The science behind this?
-The drier your nasal passage, the easier it is to absorb virus and bacteria particles.
-This means relative humidity levels indoors influences how infection spreads.
 How exactly do germs thrive in dry air conditions?
-In dry air, the infectious droplet can float through the air longer and travel farther because it is lighter.
-Compared to an indoor space with proper humidity regulation, the droplet would grow in size and weight due to the moisture in the air and fall faster.
+In dry air, an infectious droplet can float through the air longer and travel farther because it is lighter.
+In an indoor space with proper humidity regulation, the droplet would grow in size and weight due to the moisture in the air and fall faster.
 Research about the impact indoor humidity has on infection is ongoing, but it’s clear that humidifiers help reduce the risk of illness and infection.

-The warmer your indoor air, the drier.
+In the wintertime: the warmer your indoor air, the drier the indoor air.
 And that goes for the entire home.
 This is why we suggest whole-home humidification solutions.
-In our book, it’s the best winter humidifier option.
-Compared to a portable unit, a whole-home system is actively ensuring ideal humidity levels for the entire living space.
+In our opinion, it’s the best winter humidifier option.
+Compared to a portable unit, a whole-home system actively ensures ideal humidity levels for the entire living space.

-Whole-home humidification includes all the benefits, while also a low-maintenance upgrade.
+Whole-home humidification includes all the benefits with minimal maintenance.
 It installs directly into your home’s HVAC system and works in tandem with the existing system.
-The humidifier system adjusts and regulates your home’s air and levels automatically.
+The humidifier adjusts and regulates your home’s air and levels automatically.
 This provides your space with the healthiest, cleanest air at all times.